1. What is 211?

 2. Who can/will use 211?

-211 is for people from all walks of life, seeking information about community and social services in their community or in the province, either for themselves or for someone else.
+With 211 Saskatchewan’s vast and diverse database, people from all lifestyles use the service, whether they are seeking information for themselves or their friends/family/clients.
 For example, it could be used by someone seeking home care support for a senior citizen, a teenager looking for job-seeking skills, a recent immigrant needing language or employment training or a person with disabilities determining which local or government services are available in their community.

 4. Why is 211 useful?

 Every day, there are many Saskatchewan citizens facing challenges and in need of help to get back on track.
 But it can be difficult to navigate thousands of programs and services, especially when you are not sure what you are looking for.

 A significant barrier for individuals and families to accessing the services they need is the complexity of finding the information they are seeking.
 Whether it is finding assistance with basic needs such as food, shelter and employment, looking for support for an aging parent, or trying to find childcare, navigating through the information out there can be overwhelming, confusing and ultimately a roadblock to finding support.